CivicActions/ssp-toolkit/docs/controls/CP.md

 ##### CivicActions

-The ISCP is available on CivicActions Github repository.
+The ISCP is available on CivicActions GitHub repository.
 This repository provides the configuration management capabilities for the ISCP to be protected from unauthorized disclosure and modification.

 ### CP-3: Contingency Training